4-angles/contao-google-calendar-sync/README.md

 1. **Complex Recurring Patterns**: Some advanced RRULE patterns (BYDAY, BYMONTHDAY, BYSETPOS) may not sync perfectly between systems due to differences in how Contao and Google Calendar handle recurring events

-2. **Timezone Handling**: Events are stored in Europe/Berlin timezone by default.
-Multi-timezone support may need additional configuration
+2. **Timezone Handling**: Events are stored in google calendar timezone by default.
+Multi-timezone support may need additional configuration, or maybe not I didnt tested trough

 3. **All-Day Events**: Google Calendar all-day events use exclusive end dates (end date + 1 day), which is automatically handled but may cause confusion when viewing raw data